 About the Competition

-International Images for Science is calling for images that cover all breadth of science from medicine, forensic science, zoology, engineering, astronomy, all scientific fields.
-The competition is open to all, RPS members and non-members.
-There are three age specific categories: Aged 17 and Under, Aged 18 – 25, and Aged 26 and Over.
-The competition is free to enter and the closing date is Sunday 30th April 2017, Midnight GMT.
+This year's International Images for Science competition is closed for entries.
+We have had over 3500 entries that cover the wealth of science from medicine, forensic science, zoology, engineering, astronomy, all scientific fields.
+Open to RPS members and non-members alike, entries came in three age specific categories: Aged 17 and Under, Aged 18 – 25, and Aged 26 and Over.

 International Images for Science is supported by Siemens, please find more information about the sponsor and the Curiosity Project HERE.
 BBC Focus Magazine are supporting International Images for Science as Media Partner and Metro Imaging as the exhibition's Print Sponsor.

 - There is no limit on the number of entires